2024 Guide To Traveling with Parkinson’s Disease

 • Store at least one day’s dosage of medication in a fanny pack, pocket, or purse.

-• Pack enough medication for your entire trip, including travel days.
+• Pack enough medication for your entire trip, including travel days, plus 3-5 extra days of medication.
 Don’t depend on foreign pharmacies to have your refills.

 • Store light snacks and water to take medications.